Fito/Fito.github.io/_posts/2017-04-18-unit-testing.markdown

   end

   private
-  # these methods are only used within this class and should not be tested
+  # this method is only used within this class and should not be tested
-  def miles_per_gallon
-    # some value
-  end

   def current_price_per_gallon
     # get current gas prices from some API
   end